czarifis/Forward-Template-Language-Examples/simple html table3.md

     		<% end template %>

-* I think it makes sense to also support the following:
+* I think it makes sense to also support the following (since it's supported by php, jsp, etc):

 		<% template root() %>
         		<% refresh students = getStudents() %>